codyngpriest/alx-system_engineering-devops/0x06-regular_expressions/README.md

 Requirements:
 Find the regular expression that will match the above cases Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+4. Repetition Token #3
+Requirements:
+Find the regular expression that will match the above cases Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
+Your regex should not contain square brackets